- September 8, 2016

 In "The Tale of Doris and the Dragon - Episode 1," players navigate an elderly lady named Doris through Purgatory as she seeks her deceased husband.
 Featuring point-and-click gameplay, players will encounter various characters, solve puzzles, and face perilous challenges to aid Doris in her journey.
 This episodic game is the first of a series introducing an unlikely friendship amidst the afterlife's complex bureaucracy and dangers.

-- Charming and humorous writing with witty dialogues and fun puzzles that enhance the gameplay experience.
+- Charming and humorous writing with witty dialogue and fun puzzles that enhance the gameplay experience.

-- Endearing characters, especially the protagonist Doris and her dragon companion Norb, create a delightful atmosphere.
+- Endearing characters, especially the protagonist Doris and her dragon companion Norb, create a unique and enjoyable narrative.

-- The game is quite short, with gameplay lasting around 30 minutes to an hour, leading some players to feel it is overpriced.
+- The game is quite short, with gameplay lasting around 30 minutes to an hour, which some players feel is not worth the price.

-- Voice acting quality varies, with some characters lacking convincing performances, which detracts from the overall experience.
+- Voice acting quality varies, with some characters lacking convincing performances, which detracts from the immersion.

 - Certain puzzles, particularly the music puzzle, can be frustrating and may require external help to solve, which can disrupt the flow of the game.